Exclusive - Daimler CEO casts doubt on Greek euro membership

 "Our base scenario for next year foresees global economic growth, but in the event that a crisis develops, we are much better prepared.
 In all of our risk scenarios, we are far north of a breakeven," he said.

-Zetsche, who forecasts his company will generate significantly more than 100 billion euros in revenue this year, believes car demand will be driven by rising sales in China and the United States, the world's two biggest auto markets.
+Zetsche, who forecasts his company's revenue at more than 100 billion euros this year, believes car demand will be driven by rising sales in China and the United States, the world's two biggest auto markets.

 China's luxury car sales in 2012 may not expand at the same torrid pace as this year or last, but Zetsche said he believed another double-digit growth rate in retail volumes for Mercedes was possible.